 For many men who were using an antiandrogen in combination with an LHRH agonist, stopping the antiandrogen, or antiandrogen withdrawal, is the most common first step in secondary hormone therapy.
 About 10-30% of men will experience this anti-androgen withdrawal, which lasts on average 3-5 months, during which time additional therapies are not needed.
 However, inevitably, additional therapies will be needed even if this withdrawal response occurs.
 Switching to a different antiandrogen might also be able to offer an extra few months of benefit before other therapeutic approaches are required.

-In August 2012, the FDA approved enzalutamide (Xtandi) for the treatment of men with castration-resistant metastatic prostate cancer who had disease progression after docetaxel chemotherapy.
-Similar to but more effectively than the anti-androgens, enzalutamide blocks the androgen receptor.
-Approval was based on the results of the AFFIRM randomized, phase 3, placebo-controlled trial in which both survival and quality of life were improved with enzalutamide treatment.
+Enzalutamide is a nonsteroidal antiandrogen that acts by blocking the activation of the androgen receptor by androgens.
+Enzalutamide has received FDA approval for the treatment of men with hormone therapy refractive prostate cancer, either before or after chemotherapy with docetaxel.
 Side effects are mild but include fatigue, diarrhea, hot flushes, headache, and very rarely seizures.
 Importantly, enzalutamide treatment does not require simultaneous steroid treatment and therefore the steroid side effects can be avoided.
-Thus, enzalutamide is a new treatment option for men in the post-docetaxel metastatic CRPC setting and is also a reasonable choice in men who are not candidates for chemotherapy.
-Evidence to support the use of enzalutamide in the pre-docetaxel setting will be based on the results of the PREVAIL study, which are not yet available.
+Thus, enzalutamide is a new treatment option for men in the post-docetaxel metastatic hormone-refractory setting and is also a reasonable choice in men who are not candidates for chemotherapy.

 Terms to know from this article: